safeai-lab/Deep-PrAE/README.md

-# Deep Probabilistic Accelerated Evaluation (D-PrAE)
+# Deep Probabilistic Accelerated Evaluation (Deep-PrAE)
-Our work presents an efficient rare event simulation methodolgy for black box autonomy using Importance Sampling.
+Our work presents an efficient rare event simulation methodology for black box autonomy using Importance Sampling.

-The full paper can be accessed here : 'arXiv link'
+The preprint paper can be accessed in [Deep-PrAE arXiv](https://arxiv.org/abs/2006.15722)

-The 2-dimensional example illustrated in the paper is in the [D_PrAE_2d.ipynb](https://github.com/safeai-lab/D-PrAE/blob/master/D-PrAE_2D.ipynb) Python notebook.
+The 2-dimensional example illustrated in the paper and the self-driving example will be available here shortly.